 "Look!" said Sunshine.
-"The den is broken.
+"The otters' home is a wreck!
 What can we do to help?"

 "I don't think we'll have to do anything to help," replied Rainbow.
 "Let's just sit on those big rocks over there and watch carefully."

 Even as they went towards the rocks, the family saw the first otter appear.
-Just like a little builder, the otter examined the den.
-Quickly, she was joined by several other otters each carrying sections of trees or their branches, and they began to work together to fill the break in the den.
-As the otter repaired the den, each new branch seemed to fit like a piece in a jigsaw puzzle.
-Again and again the otters would return with tree sections or branches, and gradually the den was rebuilt.
-The otters learned that by working hard and helping their family and friends, even a big, tough job, like fixing a den, could get done and still be lots of fun.
+Just like a little builder, the otter examined the damage.
+Quickly, she was joined by several other otters each carrying away fallen branches, and they began to work together to clear the debris and make everything right again.
+As each branch was cleared, another otter would arrive to sweep away the loose dirt and leaves and make the ground smooth and clean again.
+Again and again the otters would finish clearing one area and move together to the next, and gradually their home was put back the way it had been before the storm.
+The otters learned that by working hard and helping their family and friends, even a big, tough job, like cleaning up after a big storm, could get done and still be lots of fun.

 "Well," said Hawkeye.
 "Now I know why they're called 'Busy and Bright'."

 "Yes," laughed Rusty.
 "That's a good motto for them."

+DRAW THE HOLT

 "Oh, look at that little pup over there!" exclaimed Sunshine.
 "The one pushing the big log."

 "What's a pup?"
 Bubbles asked.

 "A pup is a young otter," Ringtail replied.
 "Once pups learn how important it is to help one another, they become 'Busy and Bright'.
 By pushing that big log into place, that pup is learning how to be helpful to the other otters in the raft."

-The otters continued to push more and more branches and logs into the gap in the den.
-When they were done, the otters waited for a few moments to make certain that their den was truly repaired, and then, taking a big breath of air, they all dove to the bottom of the pond where the entrance to their otter den was located.
-After swimming up the tunnel connecting their den to the pond, the otters rested, safe and warm.
+The otters continued to clear the branches and remove the leaves and loose dirt.
+When they were done, the otters ran over all their runs and slid down their slide to make sure everything was as it should be, and then, taking a big breath of air, they all dove to the bottom of the pond where the other entrance to their holt was located.
+After swimming up the tunnel connecting the holt to the pond, the otters rested, safe and warm.

 Walking back down the trail towards home, the Jones family talked about how the otters all seemed to work together.
 "You know," said Hawkeye.
-"Repairing the den would have been very hard work for just one otter.
+"Clearing up that mess would have been very hard work for just one otter.
 And it would have taken that one otter an awfully long time to finish such a big job.
-But when all of the otters, even the smallest, helped, the hole in the den was fixed quickly, and all the otters were happy."
+But when all of the otters, even the smallest, helped, the hole in the holt was fixed quickly, and all the otters were happy."

 "Maybe we could work like otters in our home," suggested Rusty.
 "We could share in doing things like cooking and cleaning up after meals or keeping the house neat and tidy."

 "And by working together," said Rainbow, "we could make doing the hard jobs fun and get them done quicker."

 "And then everyone would have more time for playing," suggested Sunshine.